-FDA Approves LEQEMBI™ (lecanemab-irmb) Under the Accelerated Approval Pathway for the Treatment of Alzheimer's Disease
+FDA approves LEQEMBI™ (lecanemab-irmb) under the Accelerated Approval pathway for the treatment of Alzheimer's disease

 - Obtain recent (within one year) brain magnetic resonance imaging (MRI) prior to initiating treatment with LEQEMBI.
 Obtain an MRI prior to the 5th, 7th, and 14th infusions.

 - Recommendations for dosing in patients with ARIA-E and ARIA-H depend on clinical symptoms and radiographic severity.
-Depending on ARIA severity, use clinical judgment in considering whether to continue dosing, temporarily discontinue treatment, or permanently discontinue LEQEMBI.
+Depending on ARIA severity, use clinical judgment in considering whether to continue dosing, continue treatment, or permanently discontinue LEQEMBI.

 - Enhanced clinical vigilance for ARIA is recommended during the first 14 weeks of treatment with LEQEMBI.
 If a patient experiences symptoms suggestive of ARIA, clinical evaluation should be performed, including MRI if indicated.
 If ARIA is observed on MRI, careful clinical evaluation should be performed prior to continuing treatment.